JooNiv/QCut/docs/Usage.rst

 :code:`run()` and :code:`run_cut_circuit()` take :code:`qubits` in the same way, and hand back the distribution rather than expectation values.

-This costs :code:`2**k` values for :code:`k` qubits but no extra circuits, since the Z observables it needs all commute.
-See
-:doc:`the derivation <theory/Probability_reconstruction>`.
+The whole distribution needs one measurement setting, so the experiment is the size it would have been for a single observable however many qubits are asked for.
+See :doc:`the derivation <theory/Probability_reconstruction>`. for how the distribution id reconstructed.

-The result is a dict, so it indexes and plots like one, and carries three views:
+The result is a mapping, so it indexes and plots like a dict, and carries three views:

 .. code:: python